SixStringsCoder/Shelfio/docs/to-do-list.md

 - Fix EDIT-ADD to only work for a User's collectibles not with another user's collecibles (i.e. I can edit someone else's collectble)

-- Fix Add User Image (** "Image field required" problem even if image is provided)
+- Add Use Avatar to template while signed

 - Add + symbol to Categories when creating a New Collection to create Categories on-the-fly (?????)